Clpr/CountyPlus/README.md

 ## License & citation

 This project is licensed under the MIT License.
-We encourage users to create their own data builds if they need to adjust any underlying assumptions in the data processing.
-However, if *CountyPlus* is cited in research, any modifications should be clearly explained to adhere to academic ethics.
-We are *not* responsible for any errors, bias, or potential data manipulation resulting from such modifications.
+Users are welcome to create their own data builds if they need to adjust any underlying assumptions in the data processing.
+However, if *CountyPlus* is cited in research, all modifications should be explained to adhere to academic ethics.
+We are not responsible for any errors, bias, or potential data manipulation resulting from such modifications.

 Please cite this dataset by: